vjwilson/yeoman-generator-ngmodule/README.md

+# DEPRECATED

+**This package has not been maintained for over a year.
+It was originally meant as a learning experiment.
+Do not use as-is.
+It will not work at all with Angular version 2 or greater.**

 # generator-ngmodule

 This Yeoman generator creates a "module" in the sense of a collection of files needed to produce a state in your Angular app.
 This folder consist of a module-declaration file, a controller, a view, and a Jasmine test file.